alphagov/govuk-prototype-kit-docs/docs/v13/documentation/conditional-content.md

 ```

 ### Multiple conditions
-An example with conditional content based on multiple conditions:
+An example where the 'country' is Scotland and the content is different based on the 'nationality':
 ```
 {% if (data.country == "Scotland") %}
  <div class="govuk-inset-text">